balderdashy/mast/README.md

 The events can be any [jQuery events](http://api.jquery.com/category/events/).
 In this case, we'll use a `.click()` event.

-In Mast, we lay out events similarly to how we set up the navigation.
+In Mast, we lay out events similarly to how we set up the navigation before.
 First, you include a string that has the name of the event, followed by the name of the element that triggers the event.
 In this case, it would be `'click div'`.
 Then `:`, and then a string that tells it what to do.
 The shorthand to toggle a class is `!`, so we would put `'! .selected'`.

 Altogether, it looks like:
 ```javascript